 I completed 3 years of clinical training at Airport Marina Counseling Service (AMCS), a non-profit community clinic in Los Angeles, where I had the opportunity to work with a diverse group of clients, experiencing a wide range of issues.
 In addition to working with individual adults, I completed a 1 year training program in working with families and a 1 year training program in working with couples.

 While at AMCS, I had the privilege of doing therapy out in the community.
 I provided therapy for students at Westchester High School for the 2009/2010 and 2010/2011 school years.
 In addition, I worked for 1 year with children and adolescents at the Boys and Girls Club in Venice.
 Upon completion of my training at AMCS, I interned in a private practice in Beverly Hills for 1 year.

-Currently, I have a private practice where I specialize in working with adolescents and adults with anxiety, as well as individuals in the entertainment industry.
+Currently, I have a private practice where I specialize in working with adolescents and adults with depression, anxiety, trauma related to sexual and physical abuse, and grief and loss.
+I also work a lot with professionals in the entertainment industry.

 People come to therapy with different needs and goals.
 With this in mind, I tailor my approach to fit each unique individual.
 My initial goal with all my patients is to build a safe, therapeutic alliance in which you feel free to express and experience your feelings, needs, and desires without fear of judgement.
 This means we will spend some time getting to know one another and building rapport.